FelixQLe/Final-project-Lighthouse/README.md

 ## First Improvement Model

 For first improvement model, I started to use protein propeties mentioned above, this first improvement model proved the usefulness of these properties.
 I was able to improve 14% higher.
+However, my model is overfited

 ![Screen Shot 2022-10-12 at 11 50 14 AM](https://user-images.githubusercontent.com/93171100/196240846-804a326b-88ae-4c99-9d7b-a56f2dad5f8e.png)

 ## Final Improvement Model(will update the results, please stay tuned)
+In the first improvement model, I was able to improve 14% higher.
+However, my model is overfited.
+The reason is our dataset is smalll and we have a lots features, means high variance and will represent the data set accurately but lead to overfitting.
+For that reason I will improve the model by the following steps:
 - Use extra protein properties ddG and b_factor score from extra source
 - Use one significant mutation pair between two string rather than all mutations and calculate it’s matrix score using Blossom80 python package
 - Tuning hyperparameters